Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 It defines a string 'chars' containing uppercase and lowercase letters (A-Z, a-z) and numbers (0-9).
 A vector 'result' stores the random characters.
 A loop assigns each character in the vector a random character 'chars' by calling the randomInt function to get a random index.
 Then, after filling the vector, the function returns the vector with random characters.
+In this code, I use static_cast<int> to ensure that the size of the chars string is properly converted from std::string::size_type (which is an unsigned type) to int before using it as an index.
+This conversion is necessary because the randomInt function expects int values for its arguments, but chars.size() returns a value of type std::string::size_type, which could be an unsigned integer.
+I learned how to do this using [10].

 ```cpp
 std::vector<char> randomChars(int length) {